mlverse/mall/README.md

 reviews |>
   llm_summarize(review, max_words = 5)
 #> # A tibble: 3 × 2
+#>   review                                   .summary
+#>   <chr>                                    <chr>
-#> 1 This has been the best TV I've ever use… very good tv performance overall
+#> 1 This has been the best TV I've ever use… very pleased with tv performance.
 #> 2 I regret buying this laptop.
-It is too … laptop is too slow noisy
+It is too … laptop purchase was a mistake
-#> 3 Not sure how to feel about my new washi… new washing machine not perfect
+#> 3 Not sure how to feel about my new washi… new washer has some issues
 ```